EduBase: Creating Offers

 - Offer financial or institutional support for students needing hardware or software.

-- Facilitate Language Inclusivity:
+Facilitate Language Inclusivity:

-- Use plain, clear language in communications.
+- Use plain, clear language.

 - Provide subtitles, transcripts, or translation tools for greater accessibility.

-- Promote Open and Respectful Dialogue:
+Promote Open and Respectful Dialogue:

 - Set norms for respectful interaction and train students in intercultural communication skills.

-- Apply Universal Design Principles:
+Apply Universal Design Principles:

 - Ensure all content is accessible (e.g., alt text for images, captions for videos).